Moving with Pets? Use This Checklist!

 • Air Waybill papers signed by you and your consignee

-• Attach leash, contact info and pet’s name to outside of carrier
+• Leash, contact info and pet’s name attached to the outside of the carrier

 • Copies of all shipping, health and license documents to carry with you